 From an academic perspective, he gave a very mixed performance, excelling in subjects like reading and math, falling well behind on others, and having low or nonexistent marks regarding his participation or socialization skills.
 His grades, as a whole, were below average, but his school was lenient with him because, despite all of his flaws, Danny showed great diligence with his school assignments and the matter of attendance.
 He did his homework almost immediately after returning home, and before turning on the television.

-Though, he would sometimes struggle with a particular assignment for hours, not fully understanding what was being asked of him, and leading him to throw a tantrum that would eventually draw the attention of his parents.
+Though, he would sometimes struggle with a particular assignment for hours, not fully understanding what was being asked of him.
+When he encountered these situations, he would throw a tantrum loud enough to draw the attention of his parents.
 Rather than using this opportunity to educate and help their son, Danny’s parents instead offered blunt answers to Danny’s questions, not bothering to explain how they came to this answer before they left him in isolation once more.

 Any good parent would look at this situation and think that, perhaps, they should play a more active role in their child’s academic life.
 But the Verres had a different interpretation, and upon recognizing how diligent their child was, they saw an opportunity to shed yet another responsibility.

-Danny took to this change rather well, as he no longer needed to stand and wait for his parents to drive him to and from school, and instead gave him greater control of his daily routine.
+Danny took to this change rather well, as he no longer needed to stand and wait for his parents to drive him between home and school.
 And much like with classes and homework, Danny was diligent when it came to attending school.
-Every day he would leave for school at 7:45, despite how it took him less than 10 minutes to get to school, and classes did not begin at 8:30.
+Every day he would leave for school at 7:45, despite the fact that it took him less than 10 minutes to get to school, and classes did not begin until 8:30.
 He maintained this schedule regardless of the weather.
-When it was pouring or snowing, his parents would sometimes offer to drive Danny to school, but he never took them up on their offer, resulting in him being positively soaked on certain days, and losing more than a few umbrellas to the wind.
+When it was pouring or snowing, his parents would sometimes volunteer to drive Danny to school, but he never took them up on their offer, resulting in him being positively soaked on certain days, and losing more than a few umbrellas to the wind.

-Once Danny made it to school, he effectively had the entire playground to himself and spent most of his time on the various play structures, both interacting with them and rubbing his hands along their surfaces, fascinated by the texture of plastics and metals that made up this play area.
+Once Danny made it to school, he effectively had the entire playground to himself and spent most of his time on the various play structures, both playing on them like a typical child, and rubbing his hands along their surfaces, for he was fascinated by the texture of plastics and metals that made up this play area.
 During recess, however, Danny avoided the playground completely, preferring to sit in an isolated sitting area hidden behind some bushes.
-There, isolated from his peers, he would often talk to himself while picking away at leaves from the bushes, or sifting through rocks
+There, away from his peers, he would often talk to himself while picking away at leaves from the bushes, or sifting through rocks

-This tradition carried until January of 2007, halfway through second grade, when Danny met a child who entered this sitting area during recess.
+This tradition continued until January of 2007, halfway through second grade, when Danny met a child who casually entered this sitting area during recess.
 The child, a boy named Terry Tanaka, was a recent transfer student who was in the same grade as Danny.
-Danny was apprehensive of this child, and attempted ignoring him, but Terry proved to be a persistent individual, and returned to the sitting area every day with the expressed goal of getting to know Danny better.
+Danny was apprehensive of this child, and tried ignoring him at first, but Terry proved to be a persistent individual, and returned to the sitting area every day with the expressed goal of getting to know Danny better.

-Terry was remarkably patient and calm for a child of his age, far from the hyperactive and energetic individuals that made up the near entirety of Danny’s peers, and because of that, Danny steadily grew comfortable enough to hold a conversation with Terry, and the two began to discuss things on a daily basis.
+Terry was remarkably patient and calm for a child of his age, far from the hyperactive and energetic individuals that made up the near entirety of Danny’s classmates.
+Because of this, Danny steadily grew comfortable enough to hold a conversation with Terry, and the two began to discuss things on a daily basis.
 First only during recess, but eventually during the mornings and briefly during the afternoons as well.
 They did not play games together, as Danny became apprehensive of the very concept after being forced to play along with various social workers.
-Instead, the two boys simply talked about the various things they were interested in.
+Instead, the two boys simply talked about the things they were interested in.
 Which was something of a problem for Danny.

 This continued for a week until the ensuing Friday afternoon, when Terry offered his GameBoy Advance to his dear friend, somewhat dismissively saying he had two more at home.
-Danny asked if it was just for the weekend, but Terry said he could keep it forever, much to Danny’s sheer delight.
-Upon thanking Terry by giving him a very tight hug and giving him a surprising kiss on the cheek, Danny set off back to his home, where, after completing his homework, he would spend the weekend enamored with the game.
+Danny asked if it was just for the weekend, but Terry said he could keep it forever, much to Danny’s delight.
+Upon thanking Terry by giving him a very tight hug and a surprising kiss on the cheek, Danny set off back to his home, where, after completing his homework, he spent the entire weekend enamored with the game.
 At least, before the batteries died on Saturday night.

 This presented quite the problem for Danny, who had not so much as told his parents about his one and only friend, and was completely unsure how they would interpret that news along with the fact he received such a thoughtful present from them.
-Something far greater than anything his parents had given him in the past eight years of his life.
+Something far greater than anything his parents had given him in the past few years of his life.
 He feared for the worst and chose not to tell his parents about his new gift.
-Instead, he stayed up late into the night, waiting until his parents went to sleep, before traversing into the dark basement, an unfamiliar cavern where he eventually managed to suss out the location of the batteries he craved so dearly.
+Instead, he stayed up late into the night, waiting until his parents went to sleep, before traversing into the dark basement, an unfamiliar cavern where he eventually managed to find the batteries he craved so dearly.

-When the two met up yet again, Danny struggled to express his gratefulness to his friend, who was exceedingly happy to see how much joy his gift had given Danny.
-This only went to further solidify their friendship, as the game represented something both Danny and Terry were passionate about and could discuss in extensive detail, from the function of subtle mechanics, the traits unique to the creatures, and the promising adventure that Danny was experiencing more and more of every passing day.
+When the two met up yet again, Danny struggled to express his gratitude to his friend, who was pleased to see how much joy his gift had given Danny.
+This only went to further solidify their friendship, as the game represented something both Danny and Terry were passionate about and could discuss in extensive detail, from the function of subtle mechanics, the traits unique to the creatures, and the promising adventure that Danny was experiencing more of every passing day.

 After several weeks of jovial conversations, Terry asked Danny if he would like to go on a playdate.
-Danny was intimidated by the concept, having never had a friend before, but given the closeness bred between the two over the past weeks , Danny agreed, under the condition that would not go over to Danny’s house, as his parents would not appreciate it if he had a friend over.
+Danny was intimidated by the concept, having never had a friend before, but given the closeness bred between the two over the past weeks, Danny agreed, under the condition that they would not go to Danny’s house, as his parents would not appreciate it if he had a friend over.
 Or at least that’s what Danny assumed.

 They scheduled their date for the following Friday afternoon, and after being picked up by Terry’s single mother, the boys spent approximately three hours reveling in Terry’s wide collection of toys and games.
-It was an almost overwhelming experience for Danny as he touched and moved around toys far more complicated and detailed than the toddler toys he still had in his room, while the sights and sounds of fully 3D games left him in awe as he simply moved characters about the screen and pressed buttons on a far more complicated controller than he was accustomed to.
+It was an almost overwhelming experience for Danny.
+He was in awe over the vast array of articulated toys he could touch and move freely, and he was stunned as he saw fully 3D video games play out before his very eyes.

-As Terry showed more and more of his belongings to Danny, he became infected by Danny’s profound excitement, causing the two ordinarily reserved boys to spiral into tizzies as they explored everything Terry’s room had to offer.
+Terry found himself infected by Danny’s excitement and, before long, the two ordinarily reserved boys were in ecstatic tizzies as they relished in everything Terry’s room had to offer.
 However, as the sun began to set, and the two lost their energy, Terry’s mother called the two down for dinner.
 Once seated, Danny looked at the meal before him timidly, because it had been years since he last ate in front of others.
 At home, Danny ate his meals in solitude, and in order to escape the furor of the lunchroom at school, Danny ate his lunches under a stairwell or in a distant bathroom.
 He was not used to eating in front of others, and as he tried, he soon realized that his table manners left something to be desired.
 But thanks to Terry’s careful and slow instructions, he improved greatly over the course of the meal.